An information-matching approach to optimal experimental design and active learning

 In practice, the power system analysts model reduced portions of the full network, focusing on regions under their direct control.
-However, these areas are influenced by states outside the target areas, and identifying an appropriate reduced area equivalent is a challenging task \cite{saric2018data,zhao_power_2019}.
+However, these areas are influenced by states outside the target areas, and identifying an appropriate reduced area equivalent is a challenging task \cite{saric2018data,zhao_power_2019_edited}.
 We next partition the IEEE 39-bus system into non-overlapping regions (indicated by red, green, and blue in Fig.~\ref{fig:pws_39bus}) and seek a minimal set of sensors to achieve observability within each area \cite{matpowerDescriptionCase39}, without regard for states outside it.
 We implement this by setting the diagonal elements of $\CalJ$ corresponding to external states to zero, allowing infinite uncertainties for those states.
 The optimal PMU locations for each area are shown in Fig.~\ref{fig:pws_39bus} as buses are highlighted in different colors based on their respective areas.
 Notably, there are overlaps (double-highlighted buses) between optimal PMU placements for full and (the union of) three subnetworks, while non-overlapping locations are a consequence of enforcing observability for each of the subnetworks separately.

 Next, we consider an optimal sensor placement problem in passive acoustic source localization in the ocean.
 The objective is to determine the optimal sensor (sound receiver) locations to infer the location of sound sources in a shallow ocean.
 This problem is difficult because sound propagation depends in complicated ways on unknown properties of the ocean environment, including the water temperature and the sediments in the seabed.
-Traditionally, an estimate of the environmental parameters of the ocean is needed to localize the source, as in matched-field processing \cite{tolstoy:1993:matched}.
-In contrast, information-matching allows us to learn only those combinations of acoustic parameters that are necessary to infer the source location.
+Traditionally, source localization requires first estimating the ocean environmental parameters, as is done in matched-field processing \cite{tolstoy:1993:matched}.
+In contrast, information-matching allows us to learn only those combinations of acoustic parameters that are necessary to infer the source location, avoiding full environmental inversion when it is not required.